USS Nautilus (SS-168): 9th–14th patrols, May 1944 – January 1945

 Nautilus completed her 14th, and last, patrol at Darwin on 30 January 1945.
 From Australia, she was routed on to Philadelphia, Pennsylvania, where she arrived 25 May for inactivation.
 Decommissioned with a bottle of champagne over the forward 6 inch (152 mm) gun on 30 June, she was stricken from the Naval Vessel Register 25 July and sold 16 November, to the North American Smelting Company of Philadelphia, Pennsylvania, for scrapping.

 In popular culture

 Season 2, Episode 26 of the American television series The Silent Service, first broadcast in 1958, dramatizes the Teop Harbor rescue of 24 December 1942.

 Nautiluss actions during the Battle of Midway are depicted in the 2019 film Midway.
 In the film, the interior shots of Nautilus were actually filmed aboard in Pearl Harbor.

+The second mission in 2004's Medal of Honor: Pacific Assault features the Nautilus as the submarine that transports the player and squad to the Raid on Makin Island.
+The end of the mission requires the player to defend the Nautilus from Japanese air attack using a BAR and then by using the submarine's own anti-aircraft weapons.